MikeRonaldLakra/Nexpro/README.md

-# NexusForge — Swarm AI Engine
+# LilMik — NodeBeta AI Engine

-Cinematic single-page marketing site for **NexusForge** and its flagship product, the **Swarm AI Engine**.
+Cinematic single-page marketing site for **LilMik** and its flagship product, the **NodeBeta AI Engine**.
 Built as a scroll-driven experience with a persistent 3D particle background, GSAP-pinned storytelling, and animated data visualizations pulled from the product architecture briefing.